idealo/image-super-resolution/README.md

 2. Install [Anaconda](https://www.anaconda.com/)

-3. Create a conda environment `conda env create -n isr-env -f src/environment.yml`
+3. Create the conda environment `conda env create -f src/environment.yml`

 4. Build docker image for local usage `docker build -t isr . -f Dockerfile.cpu`

 In order to train remotely **AWS EC2** with GPU

 5. Install [Docker Machine](https://docs.docker.com/machine/install-machine/)

 6. Install [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)

-7. Set up an [EC2 instance](https://github.com/idealo/nvidia-docker-keras) with [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)
+7. Set up an EC2 instance for training with GPU support.
+You can follow our [nvidia-docker-keras](https://github.com/idealo/nvidia-docker-keras) project to get started

 ## Predict
-Place your images under `data/input`, the results will be saved under `/data/output`.
+Place your images (`png`, `jpg`) under `data/input`, the results will be saved under `/data/output`.

 Check `config.json` for more information on parameters and default folders.

+NOTE: make sure that your images only have 3 layers (the `png`  format allows for 4).

 ### Predict locally
 From the main folder run
 ```
-docker run -v $(pwd)/data/:/home/isr/data -it isr test pre-trained
+docker run -v $(pwd)/data/:/home/isr/data isr test pre-trained
 ```
 ### Predict on AWS with nvidia-docker
-From the remote machine run (using our DockerHub image)
+From the remote machine run (using our [DockerHub image](https://hub.docker.com/r/idealo/image-super-resolution/))
 ```
-sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data -it idealo/image-super-resolution test pre-trained
+sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data idealo/image-super-resolution test pre-trained
 ```

 ## Train
-Train either locally with (or without) Docker, or on the cloud with `nvidia-docker` and AWS.
+Train either locally with (or without) Docker, or on the cloud with `nvidia-docker` and AWS. <br>
+Place your training and validation datasets under `data/custom` with the following structure:
+- Training low resolution images under `data/custom/lr/train`
+- Training high resolution images under `data/custom/hr/train`
+- Validation low resolution images under `data/custom/lr/validation`
+- Validation high resolution images under `data/custom/hr/validation`

+Use the `custom-data` flag for the train command to train on this dataset.

+We trained our model on the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) dataset.
+If you want to train on this dataset too, you can download it by running `python scripts/getDIV2K.py` from the main folder. <br>
+This will place the dataset under its default folders (check `config.json` for more details). <br>
+Use the `div2k` flag for the train command to train on this dataset.

 ### Train on AWS with GPU support using nvidia-docker
-1. Run ```setup.sh <name-of-ec2-instance> build install``` from the scripts folder.
-Add the `no-d` flag if you want to use a custom dataset.
+1. From the main folder run ```bash scripts/setup.sh <name-of-ec2-instance> build install update <dataset-flag>```.
+The available dataset-flags are `div2k`, `idealo` and `custom-data`.
+Make sure you downloaded the dataset first.
 2. ssh into the machine ```docker-machine ssh <name-of-ec2-instance>```
-3. Run training with ```sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data -v $(pwd)/isr/logs/:/home/isr/logs -it isr train div2k```
+3. Run training with ```sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data -v $(pwd)/isr/logs/:/home/isr/logs -it isr train <dataset-flag>```

 #### Tensorboard